 Here’s a rough estimate of how much it’ll cost you to run the same 8-persons app development team in Ukraine:

 - 8 people (salary + management fee) - on average $20,000 + $22,000 per person = $352,000 per annum (including all taxes and overheads!)

 That’s it!
 The money you save can go to your game promotion budgets or you can easily add more specialists to your in-house or dedicated development teams to boost the effort.

-Also remember that in countries like Ukraine you’re able to get senior level professionals to work on your game that you can’t really afford in the United States or Western Europe, especially if your brand is not yet known to the broad audience.
+Also remember that in countries like Ukraine you’re able to get senior level professionals to work on your game developer jobs that you can’t really afford in the United States or Western Europe, especially if your brand is not yet known to the broad audience.

 On average, it takes 2 to 3 years to develop one big name hardcore title and for this you’ll need 200-300 people on staff.
 When you use offsite dedicated teams, you’re able to scale up according to your current business needs and significantly shorten your time to market.

 Global game dev giants such as Playtech and Bigfish already have fully operational game development setups in Ukraine counting more than 200 people each.
 It looks like proper use of offshore IT staffing plays a pivotal role in their overall success, doesn't it?